 I. Organization and Approach

-For most research papers in the social and behavioral sciences, there are two possible ways of organizing the results.
-Both approaches are appropriate in how you report your findings, but use only one approach.
+For most research papers in the social and behavioral sciences, there are two ways of organizing the results.
+Both approaches are appropriate for reporting your findings, but use only one approach.

 NOTE: Just as the literature review should be arranged under conceptual categories rather than systematically describing each source, you should also organize your findings under key themes related to addressing the research problem.
 This can be done under either format noted above [i.e., a thorough explanation of the key results or a sequential, thematic description and explanation of each finding].